kusutaku/cpp_reflection/README.md

 Example Code
 ------------

-You can try an example by following command after necessary packages.
+You can try an example by following command after installing necessary packages.

     make
     ./reflectiontest